(Article 2 of 3 in the Kingdom of God series)

 This city built by God, the New Jerusalem, is described in Rev. 21:16 as being almost 1,400 miles in length, width and height.
 Think about that!
 It was made by God not by or for physical humans to inhabit (99.6% of it is higher than Mt.
 Everest).
 This city is so huge it could cover most of the western United States and is 6 times higher than the 230-mile orbit of the international space station.

 The saints in those 7 churches in Asia Minor reading about its size would realize that not only their cities such as Ephesus and Laodicea could fit well within the city limits of the New Jerusalem, but so would half of the Roman Empire and all the ancient cities in Egypt, Babylon, Persia and Greece.
 “Now I saw a new heaven and a new earth, for the first heaven and the first earth had passed away.
 Also there was no more sea.
 Then I, John, saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband” (Rev. 21:1-2).
-Here we will be married to The Lamb.
-He and our Father will be the light of the New Jerusalem (Rev. 21:23).
+When it comes to earth, Christ (the Lamb) and our Father will be the light of the New Jerusalem (Rev. 21:23).

 Jesus told His disciples on the night he was betrayed, “In my Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.
 And where I go you know, and the way you know” (John 14:2-4).
 That spiritual Kingdom that has always existed was where Jesus returned to after He rose to glory to be seated at the right hand of God the Father on His throne.
 On that same night He was betrayed, Jesus prayed, “And now, oh Father glorify me together with Yourself, with the glory which I had with You before the world was” (John 17:5).
 He had been in that spiritual Kingdom for all eternity and was going back.
 Jesus said, “…Before Abraham was, I am” (John 8:58).
 “In the beginning was the Word, and the Word was with God and the Word was God” (John 1:1).
 “But in the last day he has spoken to us by his Son, whom he appointed heir of all things, and through whom also he made the universe” (Heb.
 1:2 NIV).
 Because Christ rose from the dead and has been glorified by His Father, at the resurrection of the dead “as we have borne the image of the earthy, we shall also bear the image of the heavenly” (I Cor.
 15:49).

 The Kingdom of God is spiritual, has always existed, continues to exist today and will exist forever.
 We are to seek first this “Kingdom of God and his righteousness” (Matt.
 6:33).
 The subject of Matt.
 6 and the parallel account in Luke 12 is the Father’s care for us.
 As He clothes the lilies of the field He takes care of us.
 The hairs on our head are numbered by Him.
 Our Father today, right now, knows our needs so we are not to worry about what we will eat or drink or how we will be clothed, but we are to seek first the Kingdom of God or “His Kingdom” (the Father’s) as the oldest manuscripts show and as Luke 12:31 is seen in the NIV.
 Our Father’s Kingdom and His righteousness are what we are to seek first.
+Our Father reigns right now in His Kingdom of Heaven and sits on His throne with Christ seated at His right hand.
+Each day when we pray, we come before our Father’s throne, not His chair.
+We know this, but the reality of our Father’s existing Kingdom needs to really sink in.
 Jesus told His disciples at His last supper, “I will not drink of this fruit of the vine from now on until that day when I drink it new with you in my Father’s kingdom” (Matt.
 26:29).
 We can look forward to that day when we drink it new in His Father’s kingdom.
-This Kingdom is all about God’s agape love, His true righteousness and our faith & trust in it for all eternity.

 Yes, there will be a physical kingdom restored to Israel during the millennium and the law will go forth out of Zion (Isa.
 2:3).
 Satan will be bound and there will be peace on the earth more than any other time in man’s history.
 Then Satan is released for a season after the thousand years are up to deceive the nations to try to fight the Lord (Rev. 20:7-9).
 That 1,000 year time of peace will be wonderful!
 We should look forward to that time when we spend our first day of eternity with Christ and our first assignment is to be reigning as kings and priests in Christ’s kingdom.
 However, being part of the kingdom of His dear Son comes after we have entered the spiritual realm of God as spirit beings at the resurrection.
 The actual physical restored kingdom of Israel on earth, apart from our change to immortality, was not the primary focus of any of those epistles written for our instruction, nor was it the main focus of Christ’s Revelation given through John.
-The good news proclaimed for us by the writers of the New Testament is not to live on a farm with rain in due season, living under a vine and fig tree at a time of world peace.
-The good news for mankind is about eternal life at the resurrection of the dead, bearing the image of the heavenly and being with our God and Savior forever in the spiritual realm– the everlasting Kingdom of God.
+The good news– “the good message” proclaimed for us by the writers of the New Testament is about eternal life at the resurrection of the dead, bearing the image of the heavenly and being with our God and Savior forever in the spiritual realm– the everlasting Kingdom of God.

 Matthew let his Jewish readers know that as Christians we are to focus on that spiritual eternal Kingdom of Heaven.
 The gospel is the good news of that Kingdom, which through Jesus Christ we now have access to and will inherit when we put on immortality and bear the image of the heavenly.
 Our Father is in Heaven and holy is His name.
 His is (right now) the kingdom and the power and the glory forever!
 Let’s set our hearts on the heavenly kingdom mentioned by Paul in the final words he ever wrote for us: “And the Lord will deliver me from every evil work and preserve me for His heavenly kingdom.
 To Him be glory for ever and ever.
 Amen!”
 (II Tim.
 4:18-19).
 Paul also wrote, “If you then were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
 Set your mind on things above, not on things on the earth” (Col. 3:1-2).